Awotayo/simple_shell/README.md

 # A simple C shell project

 # Description
 This is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
-This program was written entirely in C as a milestone project for Alx-Holberton School.
+This program was written entirely in C as a milestone project for Alx-Program.

 # Installation
 Clone this repository into your working directory.
 Files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.